 “With this new thriller, not only has Camilla Grebe constructed a plot with strong impact – a mystery that is rich in details and clues yet at the same time seems to a be puzzle to which there is no solution – she also effectively investigates the vast gray area of populism that exists between flat out racism and political correctness.”

 Il Fatto Quotidiano (IT)

 “Camilla Grebe just keeps getting better.
-Diary from My Disappearance is a powerful, urgent tale with incredible pacing”
+After She’s Gone is a powerful, urgent tale with incredible pacing”